indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "fa-solid fa-mug-saucer">}} &nbsp; **Will there be tea and coffee?** {.faq-item}

-Yes, there will be coffee and tea available at certains times throughout the day!
+Yes, there will be coffee and tea available at certain times throughout the day!

 #### {{<icon "fa-solid fa-utensils">}} &nbsp; **Will there be food?** {.faq-item}